THE BLUE SHIRT – How to Instill a Sense of Belonging

 Doug was the only one wearing a white shirt.
 I got the biggest smile on my face.
 When the team saw me light up, they smiled as well.

 I’ll never forget that day.
-I felt like I belonged, was appreciated and I was one of the team.
-My confidence grew, and over time, I became a key contributor to the group.
+I felt like I belonged, valued, and was one of the team.
+My confidence grew, and I became a key contributor to the group over time.
 I also appreciated the team sending a message to Doug that his behavior wouldn’t be tolerated.
 Doug left me alone and never tried to intimidate me or anyone else again.